patperry/old-r-frame/README.md

 individuals and makes it easier to identify the sources giving rise to downstream results.
-R `data.frame` objects have partial support for keys through their `rownames`; the `dataset` object extends this support by allowing multi-component keys of any atomic type.
+R `data.frame` objects have partial support for keys through their `rownames`; the `dataset` object extends this support by allowing non-character and multi-component keys.

 **Note:** *This package is currently experimental and its API is unstable.
 The